Merzasphor/MWSE/docs/source/types/tes3mobileCreature.md

 ### `isReadyingWeapon`

 *Read-only*.
-If true, the actor is drawing or sheathing their weapon.
+If `true`, the actor is drawing or sheathing their weapon.

 **Returns**: